-Henry Wild says Skelwith Fold caravan park has this year welcomed an increase in families from Europe and beyond, especially Australia, the USA and South Africa.
+Henry Wild says Skelwith Fold caravan park has this year welcomed an increase in families from Europe and beyond.
+Especially from Australia, the USA and South Africa.

 He believes that Britain’s natural heritage is now providing, for many, an attractive alternative to the urban landscapes of traditionally popular cities such as London, Edinburgh and Oxford.

-Evidence for this, suggests Henry, is seen in the rise of foreign visitors who hire motorhomes instead of cars for their holiday stay.
+Evidence for this, suggests Henry, is seen in the rise of foreign visitors who hire motorhomes instead of cars for their Lake District holiday.

-Now his park has produced a professional video which is aimed at international markets, and which is being promoted overseas via his business’s website.
+Now his park has produced a professional video which is aimed at international markets.
+This is now being promoted overseas via his business’s website.

-It shows not just Skelwith Fold, but also tantalising glimpses of the open Cumbrian countryside to provide a contrast with snarled-up cities and towns.
+It shows not just Skelwith Fold, but also tantalising glimpses of the open Cumbrian countryside.
+This provides a striking contrast with snarled-up cities and towns.